-Think of the LESA as a pool of funds which are derived from the reverse mortgage loan proceeds that will be used to pay for property charges and homeowner’s insurance for the expected remaining lifetime of the borrower.
-(The borrower cannot access LESA funds since these are set aside to pay for necessary homeowner expenses.
+LESA funds are derived from the reverse mortgage loan proceeds used to pay for property charges and homeowner’s insurance for the expected remaining lifetime of the borrower.
+The borrower cannot access LESA funds since these are set aside to pay for necessary homeowner expenses.

-If a lender determines the applicant does not need a fully-funded LESA, it may establish what is known as a partially-funded LESA if the applicant is capable of managing a portion of what would have been required under a fully-funded LESA.
+Suppose a lender determines the applicant does not need a fully-funded LESA.
+In that case, it may establish what is known as a partially-funded LESA if the applicant is capable of managing a portion of what would have been required under a fully-funded LESA.

-Even if a LESA is not required, the borrower may choose a LESA to help pay for ongoing property charges, and have the lender set aside funds for the payment of property taxes and insurance.
+Even if a LESA is not required, the borrower may choose a LESA to help pay for ongoing property charges and have the lender set aside funds to pay property taxes and insurance.
 By setting up the LESA, the amount needed to satisfy these costs will be set aside from the available reverse mortgage loan proceeds.